 “Orchestrate Outcry” with IARC Decision – Industry conducts robust media/social media outreach on process and outcome.

 “Identify/request third-party experts to blog, op/ed, tweet and/or link, repost, retweet, etc.” The documents reveal one such paid shill, so-called “expert,” academic Henry Miller.
-He was provided a draft article to submit to Forbes for publication under his name, sans any mention of Monsanto’s heavy hand.
+He was provided a draft article to submit to Forbes for publication under his name, without mentioning his financial ties to the company.
 Forbes learned of the deceit in October 2017, and said it severed ties with Mr. Miller.

 “Push opinion leader letter to key daily newspaper on day of IARC ruling” with assistance of the Potomac Group marketing firm.